Cookies ahead

 Environment detection with .htaccess

 You might want some `.htaccess` rules only to be applied in a certain environment.
-A common use case is that is to forward all traffic to HTTPS on your fortrabbit App in production, but not in your local development environment.
+A common use case is to forward all traffic to HTTPS on your fortrabbit App in production, but not in your local development environment.

-# 1. Make sure environment variables are set
+1. Make sure environment variables are set

 In some cases we have pre-populated that for you already.
 See environment variables topic for more details on how environment variables are handled here.

-# 2. Setup .htaccess files
+2. Setup .htaccess files

 Now in the local code base of your project, setup a custom .htaccess file for each environment in the web root of your project:

-.htaccessin general and for local development.htaccess_productionfor your fortrabbit App
+• .htaccess_production for your fortrabbit App

 This can also be extended to more environments.
 All .htaccess files should be under version control with Git.

-# 3. Configure Composer
+3. Configure Composer

-"scripts": { "post-install-cmd": [ "@php -r \" define('HTSRC', 'web/.htaccess_' . getenv('ENVIRONMENT')); echo (file_exists(HTSRC) && copy(HTSRC, 'web/.htaccess')) ?
-HTSRC.' copied to web/.htaccess'.PHP_EOL : ''; \"" ] }json
+"@php -r \" define('HTSRC', 'web/.htaccess_' . getenv('ENVIRONMENT')); echo (file_exists(HTSRC) && copy(HTSRC, 'web/.htaccess')) ?
+HTSRC.' copied to web/.htaccess'.PHP_EOL : ''; \""

 This Composer post install command will replace the contents of the .htaccess file with the contents of the file .htaccess_production, if that file is present and the environment variable ENVIRONMENT is set to production.